Category:134 Engineering Professional Services

 Master Agreement Execution Process

-Fig. 134.2.4 Processing On-Call/MOU Consultant Contracts Checklist has been developed to help project managers through the paperwork process of hiring a consultant using the as-needed consultant list.
+Fig. 134.2.4 Processing On-Call/MOU Consultant Contracts Checklist has been developed to help project managers through the paperwork process of hiring a consultant using the on-call consultant list.

-Outlined below is the process of executing the Master Agreement for Hourly Rate Contracts.
+Outlined below is the process of executing the Master Agreement for On-Call Contracts.

 - 1. The RFQ is posted to the web and electronic notification is sent to interested parties listed on the Design Consultant distribution list.